 GeneCards Summary for MAPK8 Gene

 MAPK8 (Mitogen-Activated Protein Kinase 8) is a Protein Coding gene.
 Diseases associated with MAPK8 include Fatty Liver Disease and Renal Fibrosis.
-Among its related pathways are 4-1BB Pathway and Dimerization of procaspase-8.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are ERK Signaling and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK10.

 UniProtKB/Swiss-Prot for MAPK8 Gene